NinjaBearStudioTech/Documentation/Writerside/topics/inventory/inventory_system/fragments/inv_fragment_durability.md

 | `Repair`               | Restores the item's durability to full.                           |

 ## Memory
-This fragment uses `FInventoryItemFragmentDurabilityMemory`, to store the current **durability**.
+This fragment uses `InventoryItemFragmentDurabilityMemory`, to store the current **durability**.

 ## Event Payload
-This fragment emits the following events, using `FInventoryItemDurabilityPayload` as the payload structure.
+This fragment emits the following events, using `InventoryItemDurabilityPayload` as the payload structure.

 | Event                                    | Description                              |
 |------------------------------------------|------------------------------------------|